asaravia226/OsmoCalc/README.md

 # OsmoCalc
-##a calculator to sum the total osmolarity of buffer solutions##
+## A  calculator to sum the total osmolarity of buffer solutions ##

 Goal:
 	 The goal of this program is to calculate the total osmolarity of a buffer solution (not including titrant volumes added).
+Most online Osmolarity tools focus on blood/serum osmolarity calculations.
+I saw a need to make a tool to calculate total solution osmolarities for my 	buffer/reagent solutions in the lab, often consisting of basic chemical compounds.

 How to use: